-The GBD cause list has been designed to include the diseases, injuries, and sequelae that are most relevant for public health policymaking.
 The cause list is organized in a hierarchical structure so that different levels of aggregation are included.
 The cause list is mutually exclusive and collectively exhaustive at every level of aggregation; causes not individually specified are captured in residual categories.